Student Participant Story

 Life in Buenos Aires and Other Road Benefits

 Whether or not Buenos Aires is the Paris of South America can be debated endlessly, but while you are there you can form your own opinion.
 In addition to providing you with a cell phone to stay connected, Road2Argentina offers monthly activities such as concerts and bike tours.
-Group welcome dinners, catered by Ifratelli, were among everyone’s favorite activities.
+Group welcome dinners were among everyone’s favorite activities.
 Eating out in Buenos Aires, despite the relative weakness of the peso against many currencies, can get expensive.
 Freshly made pizza will suit everyone’s taste!

 Reflecting Back and Beyond Road2Argentina